Arizona Law Enforcement Clears $200 Million Over 5 Years Using Civil Asset Forfeiture

 AZCIR’s investigation also noted that there was little to no information about who police and other authorities in the state are seizing money and property from.
 Often, these civil asset forfeitures affect individuals who never face charges, or are never convicted of a crime.
 Because the proceedings to get one’s money or assets back involve a convoluted civil law process, many innocent people never see their property again.

-At Salvador Phillips, PLLC, we are passionate about protecting the rights of the criminally accused, and ensuring that the criminal justice system stands up to the pillars upon which it was founded.
+At Salvador Law Group, we are passionate about protecting the rights of the criminally accused, and ensuring that the criminal justice system stands up to the pillars upon which it was founded.
 Among these foundations is the government’s burden of proving that an individual is guilty beyond a reasonable doubt.
 Civil asset forfeiture may make sense when it’s used against convicted individuals, but the legal standard for levying charges or actually proving guilt is often never met in cases where people have their property seized.

 Fortunately, awareness is being raised about the misuse and abuse of civil asset forfeiture programs.
 Although Arizona has not yet passed legislation to restrict its use as other states have done, it is still critical to spread the word.
 Our legal team is also available to help anyone who has been charged with a crime involving a seizure of their assets.
 To discuss your case, contact us today.